Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 For a taste of traditional Japanese culture, head to Yachiyoza Theater in Yamaga City.

-This historic theater has been around since the Edo period (1603-1868) and is still in use today.
+This historic theatre has been around since the Edo period (1603-1868) and is still in use today.

-The theater is known for its kabuki performances, a form of Japanese theater that combines singing, dancing, and acting.
+The theatre is known for its kabuki performances, a form of Japanese theatre that combines singing, dancing, and acting.

 Attending a kabuki performance at Yachiyoza Theater is a unique experience that you won’t soon forget.